Symposium Speakers

 With over 25 years in the nuclear field, Dunzik-Gougar has conducted research across various aspects of the nuclear fuel cycle, including waste form development, spent fuel processing, material characterization, and fuel cycle modeling.
 Her work has fostered national and international collaborations, including positions with PBMR Ltd in South Africa and EDF Energy in France, and consulting roles for the European Commission and International Atomic Energy Agency.
 She has led multi-institutional research teams at Idaho State University and Idaho National Laboratory.

-Dedicated to education, Dunzik-Gougar has developed and teaches undergraduate and graduate courses on nuclear physics, fuel cycles, and radioactive waste management.
-Before graduate school, she taught high school science and mathematics for seven years in the U.S. and the U.K.
+Dedicated to education, Dunzik-Gougar has developed and teaches undergraduate and graduate courses on nuclear physics, fuel cycles and radioactive waste management.
+Before graduate school, she taught high school science and mathematics for seven years.

-An active member of the American Nuclear Society (ANS) for three decades, Dunzik-Gougar served as ANS president from 2020 to 2021.
+An active member of the American Nuclear Society (ANS) for three decades, Dunzik-Gougar served as ANS president from 2020-2021.
 In 2022, she joined the advisory committee for the Nuclear Fuels and Materials Complex at Idaho National Laboratory and was recognized as an Outstanding Engineering Alumna by Penn State College of Engineering.

 • John Estell